-Remember that your your Bid Number and Password are always good on this site.
-They will be used again for our Spring Event and for next year's Fall Gala.
-If you do not remember your bid number and/or password, please contact Sheryl Sostarich at 763-354-4099 for help.
+Remember that your Click Bid Bid Number and Password from last year are good now and in the future on this site.
+They are the Bid Number and Password you will use for this year's Fall Gala.
+If you need help with your bid number and/or password, please contact Sheryl Sostarich at 763-354-4099 for help.

-The tutorials below explain how to donate, purchase an experience, place a bid, and checkout.
+The tutorials below explain how to use this website to donate, purchase an experience, place a bid, and checkout at the Gala.
 If you have any questions regarding the use of Click Bid, please contact Denise Meskimen at 612-801-9486 or dgmeskimen@gmail for help.

 USING CLICK BID - "HOW TO" TUTORIALS

 The American Association of University Women (AAUW) is a national organization promoting advancing gender equity and education for women and girls through advocacy, education, and research.
 Since our founding in 1881, AAUW members have examined and voiced positions on fundamental issues affecting women: education & training, economic security, justice, and opportunities for leadership.

 Our local AAUW Minneapolis Branch has 385+ members who actively participate in weekly topical and in-depth continuing educational programs.
 The Branch works to raise awareness for women's issues at the local and state level, to promote legislation that will advance equity for women and girls, and works to defend Constitutional Equity under the Law.
 The Branch sponsors participation in the National Conference for College Women Student Leaders.